stephl001/minesweeper/readme.md

 Each drone will move sequentially, which means that the second drone won’t start to move until the first one has finished moving.

-### Description of the output:

-The output for each drone should be its final co-ordinates and heading.
 Example of input:

     5 5